dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/04 Lecture 4.md

-# Lecture 4 (Chapter 1: One Variable Function Fields)
+# Lecture 4 (Chapter 1: One Variable Function Fields and Their Valuations)

 Since we have the field-theoretic preliminaries out of the way, we now start studying one-variable function fields in earnest.
 The main technique that we use to extract the geometry will be the theory of valuations.